 If you have a preschool daughter then this read will help you dig deeper into connecting with her and being a present parent.
-This is a sponsored post written by me on behalf of Disney Junior.
-All opinions are 100% mine.

 My firstborn is a girl.
 A beautiful, blonde, tall, energetic, talkative, inquisitive, wonderful girl.

 In fact, I knew she was a girl as soon as I found out I was pregnant.
 Don’t know how, but I did.
 I loved her from the minute I saw her and knew without a shadow of a doubt I was meant to be a mom.

 “She makes the day brighter, she leaves a little sparkle wherever she goes.”

 With Mother’s Day fresh in mind, it’s a great time to reflect and one area I try to prioritize is spending time alone with children individually.
 I love being a mom and want all of my kids to remember that I was present with them.
 Here are some ways you can make that happens.

 I always feel sad when my kids leave the “baby chub” stage, but I really love this preschool age.
 My daughter asks questions, understands bigger concepts, and is just fun to be around.

 Get down on her level